-Group 4 and 6: between 60ml and 140ml
+Group 4 and 6: 60ml - 140ml

-Group 9: 265ml
+Group 10: 265ml

 If abnormal results or undiagnosed conditions are found during the course of the study these will be discussed with you and, if you agree, your GP (or a hospital specialist, if more appropriate) will be informed.
 Any newly diagnosed conditions will be looked after within the NHS.
 Participants will not be informed of the results of their levels of immunity against the COVID-19 virus.